Executive Summary

 A well-configured DAM is useless if users don’t understand how to use it efficiently.
 Invest in onboarding and ongoing training that focuses on practical use cases, not just features.
 Offer short, role-specific training sessions.
 Build internal champions who can assist others.
 Provide how-to guides, videos, and quick tips within the DAM interface.
 Reinforce the time-saving benefits through regular success stories.
 Empowered users drive adoption, which in turn fuels overall productivity.

-- Monitor, Measure, and Optimise Performance
+- Monitor, Measure, and Optimize Performance

 To maintain peak productivity, measure your DAM’s impact regularly and adjust processes based on data insights.